 Obviously the number one way that you can reduce the chances of your baby catching something is to avoid being around sick people.
 Crowds and large gatherings aren’t great places to be, and everyone needs to be aware that if they have a cold they can’t visit until they’re well.
 It doesn’t matter if they’ve been planning to visit for months or travelled a huge distance, it’s honestly not worth it.
-In case you have friends or family that like to stop by unannounced, print one of our medically fragile front door signs and stick it in a really obvious spot.
+In case you have friends or family that like to stop by unannounced, print one of our medically fragile front door signs and stick it right on your front door.

 Now if you’ve got older children it’s not as if they can stay home full time - it's not fair on either them or you!
 You’ll know that they’re likely to pick up all sorts of bugs from their daycare, kindy or school, which makes it almost inevitable that your baby will get sick at some point.
 If you do manage to get through a winter unscathed please let the rest of us know how you did it!
 Kids will be kids and there’s going to be plenty of days where they’re coughing and sneezing around the house, please, please go easy on yourself if baby does catch something from their siblings.